- About us

 - Non-surgical methods

-The folk expression ‘lop-eared’ – should not be used, but these should rather be viewed as protruding earlobes.
-Therefore, surgery involves reducing the angle between the earlobe and the head, as well as the correction of the earlobes shape.
+In majority of cases the earlobes are protruding, and therefore surgery involves reducing the angle between the earlobe and the head, as well as correcting of the earlobes shape.

 An elliptical incision is planned, and the excess skin behind the ear is removed.
 Modeling of the earlobe cartilage is done until the normal contours and the angle between the earlobe and the side of the head are reached.

 The surgical procedure is performed under local anesthesia and takes about an hour.